TeroveltDormeus/Active-Directory/README.md

 Click 64-bit, then choose VirtualBox 64

-Extract Kali Linux If you have any trouble extracting Kali Linux, download 7 Zip(INSERT HYPERLINK) and extract with this tool.
+Extract Kali Linux If you have any trouble extracting Kali Linux, download <a href="https://7-zip.org/">7Zip

+Extract it with 7ZIp

 Once extracted, double click on the "vbox" file so that it's automatically imported into VirtualBox